ATLAS

 Tara Duncan – Thompson Rivers University, Canada

-Laia Encinar-Prat – University of Barcelona, Spain
+Laia Encinar-Prat – CETT-University of Barcelona, Spain

 Tom Fletcher – Leeds Beckett University, United Kingdom